11 Things Your Orthodontist Won’t Tell You

 We know when you’re lying about wearing your retainer

 Not only do you have to wear a retainer after you complete your treatment, but your orthodontist will definitely know if you’ve really been keeping up with it.
-“Patients that complete their advised treatment and achieve their desired result, but then fail to wear their retainers generally have teeth that drift apart,” says Timothy Chase, DMD, a co-founder of SmilesNY in New York NY.
+“Patients that complete their advised treatment and achieve their desired result, but then fail to wear their retainers generally have teeth that drift apart,” says Timothy Chase, DMD, a co-founder of SmilesNY in New York City.
 “This can cause a relapse such as crowding, spacing or flaring of the teeth.”
 (Whatever you do, never ignore these 9 symptoms of a cavity.)

 We know when you eat or drink with your Invisalign in